 - Two letters of recommendation

-- If you do not wish to apply for financial aid, you must still complete the College Board's International Student Certificate of Finances.
+- If you do not wish to apply for financial aid, you must still complete the College Board's International Student Certification of Finances.

 Wabash admits students with a high level of demonstrated intellectual potential and an equally high level of achievement in the most rigorous academic program at their secondary school.
 The admission decision is made following a thorough and thoughtful review of the student’s completed file.
 Priority consideration for admission to the College, as well as review for scholarships and need-based awards, is given to those students with a complete record on file by February 1.

-Need-based awards are also available; however, NO AWARD PACKAGE WILL COVER ALL EXPENSES.
 Students must provide complete financial information (i.e. savings, investments, salaries, etc.) so that Wabash can best assess the student’s financial need.
-A typical need-based financial aid package may consist of a combination of campus employment, loans and a very limited number of grants in addition to any merit-based scholarships that may be awarded.
+A typical need-based financial aid package may consist of a combination of campus employment and a very limited number of grants in addition to any merit-based scholarships that may be awarded.
 Travel expenses and summer expenses will not be covered by an aid award.
 In order to be considered for admission and financial assistance, all applicants must be able to document the ability to provide for expenses not covered by even our best awards.

 Deadlines and Notification